Sue: Has Johnny Byrne written for Doctor Who before?

-Sue: Your eyes are the size of saucers!
-Of course she won’t believe you.
-She’ll think you are tripping your bollocks off.
-I wouldn’t believe a word he says, especially when he gets to the bit about the giant chicken…
+Sue: His eyes are the size of saucers!
+Of course Tegan won’t believe him; she’ll think he’s tripping his bollocks off.
+I wouldn’t believe a word he says, especially when he gets to the bit about the giant chicken.

 Back on Gallifrey, Nyssa and Damon discuss the Doctor’s plight.

 Sue: Is this scene taking place in a Gallifreyan wine bar?

 Me: It reminds me of an airport departure lounge.